Deep4Patel9/FinTech_Finder/README.md

 Here is a clipping of the account balance after paying candidate on Ganache:
 ![A Screenshot of the account balance on Ganache after paying in ether.](Images/account_bal.png)<br>

-Here is a screenshot of transaction conducted through Ganache after sending transaction:
+Here is a screenshot of the contract call conducted through Ganache after clicking the send transaction button:
 ![A Screenshot of the transaction verified on Ganache.](Images/transaction_ver.png)<br>